----- Chicagoland

 WLS: Animal Stories

-Animal Stories was a hilarious and very popular segment on Larry Lujack's show in the 1980s.
-Between 2004 and 2006, Uncle Lar and Little Tommy could be heard doing new shows at "Real Oldies" 1690 WRLL-AM.
-Unfortunately, a format change resulted in the firing of the entire on-air staff.
-Tommy Edwards is once again broadcasting Chicago Bulls games, as well as being the morning man at WILV 100.3 LOVE-FM.
+Animal Stories was a hilarious and very popular segment on Larry Lujack's show in the 1970s and 1980s.
+Between 2004 and 2006, Uncle Lar and Little Tommy could be heard doing new shows at 1690 WRLL-AM Real Oldies.
+As of 2012, Tommy Edwards is doing the midday show at 104.3 K-Hits, which some of you might remember as the former WJMK oldies station.

 Kevin Matthews